uber-web/ocular/docs/README.md

 # Welcome

+## ocular-gatsby

-Ocular is a framework to generate documentation websites.
+ocular-gatsby is a framework to generate documentation websites.

 Simply write your documentation in markdown files, organize them in folders as you see fit, run a couple of scripts: your website is ready to go without having to write a single line of code.